orbs-network/orbs-spec/behaviors/v1_1/ethereum-elections-proxy.md

     * ["TimeBased Elections"](./time-based-election-periods.md).
     * "Low latency": syncing involves multiple calls to the Ethereum node during the block execution.
     * Support for whitelisted Ethereum nodes only ['Go-Ether' and 'Infura'].
 The behavior of logs query in various Ethereum node implementations might differ in a way that damages the VC's liveness.
+    * Processing a single event log is atomic.

 ## Elections syncing flow
 * During the block execution the `Triggers` mechanism calls the `_ElectionsProxy` system contract `sync()` method.